Deep-106/Modal-Window/README.md

 # Modal-Window
 This a modal window webpage.
-[Mini Project]
+[Mini Project].
+This project is a part of Complete JavaScript Course by Jonas schmedtmann on Udemy.